 We are committed to building a strong membership and professional body that all anaesthetists can be proud of and are devoted to supporting you throughout every stage of your career.
-Results from our 2018 membership survey showed a clear majority of fellows and members rated the College ‘good’ or ‘very good’ as a membership organisation – something we are proud of.
+Results from our recent membership surveys show a clear majority of fellows and members rate the College ‘good’ or ‘very good’ as a membership organisation – something we are proud of.

 Honorary Fellowship of the College is bestowed on individuals who are distinguished lay persons or medical practitioners of international repute, who have made outstanding contributions to the advancement of anaesthesia, critical care or pain management.
 Honorary Fellows receive a wide range of benefits including: